google/data-layer-helper/README.md

 npm install -g karma
 ```

-You can run the new tests with the command
+You can run tests with the command

 ```bash
 karma start
 ```

+If called in the top level ./ directory, the unit tests will run.
+If called
+in the ./test/integration directory, the integration tests will run.

 ## License